Shaheed Benazirabad District: Demographics

 The majority religion is Islam, with 95.05% of the population.
 Hinduism (including those from Scheduled Castes) is practiced by 4.49% of the population.
 Members of other religions were mostly Christians, who mostly live in Nawabshah city.

 At the time of the 2023 census, 85.2% of the population spoke Sindhi, 6.17% Urdu, 3.63% Punjabi, 1.64% Brahui and 1.57% Balochi as their first language.

 Education

 District Shaheed Benazirabad is ranked at the 125th position in the education score index of the Pakistan District Education Rankings 2017 published by Alif Ailaan.

 Low learning outcome issues remain a hindrance for district Shaheed Benazirabad.
 Issues reported by the residents via the Taleem Do!
 App complain of the lack of primary schools in the area.
-The debate on whether basic education should be provided in the regional, national or official languages has been a point of debate in Pakistan for several years.

 Events

 The H. M. Khoja Annual Flower Show was introduced by H. M. Khoja in 1954 at Khoja Garden.
 The celebrations take place for three or four days.